misheska/basebox/README.md

     rake package[misheska-centos-6.4,fusion]
     rake destroy[misheska-centos-6.4,fusion]

-To add a new veewee VirtualBox basebox definition, run the following:
+To add a new veewee basebox definition, run the following:

     rake templates
     # Choose a template, like 'Debian-7.0-rc1-amd64-netboot'